ENFORCEMENT

 If another

-state or country issued the controlling order, compare the laws of the
+state or country issued the controlling order, consult with the assigned

-enforcing state or country to the laws of the issuing state.
-Pursuant to Utah Code 78B-14-604(2):
+country to the laws of the issuing state.
+Pursuant to Utah Code 81-8-604:

-statute of limitation of this state or of the issuing state or foreign country,
+the statute of limitation of this state or of the issuing state or foreign

 5.